 - while sitting in a plane flying home (thanks EasyJet ;)), I missed permanent GPS information, so I added a line with optional GPS information (height, speed, satellites used in fix, and climb/sink rate).Unfortunately now YACO needs GPS access permission, but this only really disturbs when installing on pre-Android 6-devices, otherwise it is queried when one of the new options is activated, and does not irritate the user when he wants to install YACO.

-- nice feature is that the whole GPS line disappears if the GPS is switched off, and reappears when GPS is active, so it does not need any screen area if GPS is not active
+- nice feature is that the whole GPS line disappears if the GPS is switched off, and reappears when GPS is active, so it does not need any screen area or CPU/battery resource if GPS is not active

 - made listing the fonts of the system (why does Google not offer an official way for such a “standard” task of an operating system?!) safer, a file that was assumed to be present was not – YACO did crash at a customer’s device (thanks, Bill)